top of page

 • Specific Learning Disorders (Dyslexia, Dysgraphia, Dyscalculia)

-• Assessment of intellectual functioning only, to explore areas of strength and weakness.
+• Assessment of intellectual functioning only.

 • Application for entry to a Language Development Centre.